 Transfer Credit Policy

 The University of Oregon School of Law welcomes both transfer students and visiting students.
 There is no application fee for transfer or visitor applicants.
-If you would like to experience Oregon Law firsthand as a prospective student, our Office of Admissions is happy to make arrangements for you to spend a morning or afternoon with us.
+If you would like to experience Oregon Law firsthand as a prospective student, either at our Eugene campus or at our Portland campus, our Office of Admissions is happy to make arrangements for you to spend a morning or afternoon with us.
 If you have additional questions, our contact information is provided below.
 Thank you for your interest in the University of Oregon School of Law.

 Both transfer and visitor applicants should follow the directions below and complete the same application, which is available at LSAC.org.